-There’s also a series of videos that demonstrate the different functions of the Second Shooter.
+There’s also a series of videos demonstrating the different functions of the Second Shooter.

 We set up one of our sliders centered on a single tripod with a half-ball leveler and ⅜” screw.

 Multiple points of contact ensured that as the camera moved to the ends of the slider, the weight distribution didn’t destabilize the setup or cause it to become unlevel.
-The half-ball allowed us to quickly level the whole setup.
+The half-ball allowed us to level the whole setup quickly.

-We used a torpedo bubble level with the camera in a few different positions to make sure everything stayed level throughout the move.
+We used a torpedo bubble level with the camera in several positions to ensure everything stayed level throughout the move.

 For the other slider, we used two separate tripods with standard ball heads mounted on each end and nested the legs.

-Once the sliders and the cameras were built and ready to go, we finessed our angles, made sure everything was perfectly level and began testing our runs.
+Once the sliders and the cameras were built and ready to go, we finessed our angles, ensured everything was perfectly level, and began testing our runs.